malaclypse/QA-and-Automation-101/lesson01/README.md

 Answer the following questions (10 minutes):

 * In a software system, what properties are of interest to a QA person ?
+    - how well the product meets the requirements for its design and development
+    - if it responds correctly to input
+    - if its performance is good enough
+    - if it can be installed and run on the intended environments
+    - if it achieves the result it was created for
 * At which point in the software development life-cycle is QA involved ?
+    - QA should be involved since the beginning of a project, and throughout the development as suitable.
+    - The earlier testing starts, the better and more cost-effective it will be.

 Instructor will discuss with the class why these are important (10 minutes).